sancar22/interactivesorting/README.md

 Green bars mean the algorithm already compared those with other bars.
 Red bars are the elements currently being compared.

 WHEN FINISHED SORTING, MOVE THE ARRAY SIZE BAR TO GENERATE A NEW RANDOM ARRAY OR JUST CLICK GENERATE NEW ARRAY BUTTON.

+To check it out visit: (WORKS ON CHROME, MOZILLA, IE11...) https://sancar22.github.io/interactivesorting/